How can I organize incoming tickets with multiple email addresses?

-One way to handle this is to create multiple email addresses for customer requests, rather than using one general email address.
-So, for example, you might set up email@example.com, firstname.lastname@example.org, and email@example.com to collect customer requests.
-You can set up as many email addresses for tickets as you need (or enable the wildcard emails option).
+To organize incoming tickets, create multiple email addresses for customer requests, rather than using one general email address.
+For example, you might set up firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org to collect customer requests.
+You can set up as many email addresses for tickets as you need or enable the wildcard emails option.

-Now, with multiple support addresses in place, you can process incoming email based on which email address it was sent to.
-Instead of having one big, cluttered email inbox, your Zendesk can determine which email address the request was sent to and act upon it.
+With multiple support addresses in place, you can process incoming email based on which email address it was sent to.

 Suppose you run an online clothing store and you need to handle returns from customers.
-Instead of having those customers send return requests to your general support email, for you to then pass along to your Returns Department, you can set up an email address called firstname.lastname@example.org and set up a businness rule to automatically route return tickets to your Returns Department.
-That's collecting and processing in one step.
+Instead of having those customers send return requests to your general support email, for you to then pass along to your Returns Department, set up an email address called email@example.com and set up a businness rule to automatically route return tickets to your Returns Department.